iamphilrae/MeterLog/README.md

 # MeterLog

-Python scripts for a RaspberryPi to log electricity usage via a smart meter's "1000 imp/kWh" notification light.
+Python scripts for a RaspberryPi to log electricity usage via a smart meter's Metrology LED.
+This sometimes flashes at 1000 imp/kWh or 3200 imp/kWh notification LED, depending on the meter.

+---

 ## Connecting to Pi